GFDRR/rdl-standard/docs/guides/preparation.md

 <br>&nbsp;&nbsp;- **Exposure type and sub-type*: e.g. Builtup (Structure, Content, Product / Residential, Commercial / Masonry, Wood)

 ### Geographic grouping
-Vulnerability curves may be developed for individual countries or environments within a project.
-Where this is the case, this grouping should be retained.
+Vulnerability curves can be developed for individual countries or environments within a project.
+Where this is the case, this grouping ought to be retained.

 ### Packaging recommendation
 We recommend to group exposure data  using the following hierarchy: